(KS2, Year 6)

 A Real Example of a RotationIt is easier to understand rotation with an example.
 The diagram below shows a rotation of a shape.
 The shape before the rotation (called the object) is in light blue.
 The shape after the rotation (called the image) is in dark blue:

 In this example, the shape has rotated around a centre of rotation (shown as a red cross) at the origin.

-- All points move in a circle around the center.
+All points move in a circle around the centre of rotation.

-- Each point in the rotated shape (image) is the same distance from the center as the original shape (object).
+- Each point in the image is the same distance from the centre of rotation as the object.

 - The image is the same size as the object.

 Rotated Shapes Are Congruent ShapesIf a shape can be transformed to another using only rotation, then the two shapes are congruent.
 Congruent shapes have the same size, line lengths, angles and areas.
 They are the same shape and size, just in a different position.